 The human body is programmed to reproduce in order to prevent extinction.
-Women’s bodies even has a special alert system, “the biological clock”, that can wreak havoc on the mind.
+Women’s bodies even have a special alert system, “the biological clock”, that can wreak havoc on the mind.

 There are endless considerations when it comes to the topic of having kids: being prepared mentally, emotionally, physically and financially—not to mention being irrevocably changed as a person.
 Your body may or may not decide to ignore these factors as your thirties approach.